truenas/documentation/content/CORE/Solutions/Integrations/Containers.md

 3 steps to install the democratic-csi:

-1. Prepare the nodes (ie: your kubernetes cluster nodes).
+1. Prepare the nodes (ie: your Kubernetes cluster nodes).
 2. Deploy the driver into the cluster (`helm` chart provided with sample `values.yaml`).
 3. Prepare the server with a container solution.

 ## Prepare the Nodes

-Install and configure the requirements for both nfs and iscsi.
+Install and configure the requirements for both NFS and iSCSI.
 {{< tabs "NodePrep" >}}
 {{< tab "NFS" >}}
 ## NFS